anooprajan89/diamond-sweeper/README.md

     * Any arrows that were previously show become hidden

 ## Starter App

-Provided is a simple application.
+Provided a simple application.
 It contains a simple UI.

 Requirements: